The Solution to Slow Hotspot Speeds? A Hotspot Booster

 It’s pretty fair to say that we’ve grown pretty accustomed to having access to Wi-Fi in the environment around us.
 From the house to the car to work to our favorite restaurants and hangouts, we’re used to the convenience of being connected.
 Publicly accessible Wi-Fi isn’t always available, though.
-That’s why mobile hotspots are becoming so popular.
+That’s why mobile hotspots are becoming so popular, and as they rise in popularity so does the hotspot booster.
 There are all sorts of portable units available for sale: MiFi, Cradlepoint routers, USB internet sticks, Jetpack, etc, but whatever kind you choose to use, they’re basically all the same product providing the same kind of service.
 (For more information on mobile Wi-Fi hotspots check out this article.)
 Another similar option available is to tether your laptops or mobile devices to your phone.

 One of the great advantages of using a mobile hotspot is that instead of relying on public Wi-Fi, you can have your own secure network to access, and you can share access with friends, family, or colleagues within about a 30′ radius.
 While there are steps you can take to stay safe when using public Wi-Fi, using a personal mobile hotspot keeps your data far safer.
 They’re also great for traveling, or as a backup if your ISP has issues and the network goes down.